-Parameters · Cloudflare for Teams documentation
+Parameters

 Required for full Cloudflare One features

-For the vast majority of Cloudflare for Teams features to work, you need to specify a team name.
-Examples of Teams features depending on the team name are HTTP policies, Browser Isolation, and device posture.
+For the vast majority of Cloudflare Zero Trust features to work, you need to specify a team name.
+Examples of Cloudflare Zero Trust features depending on the team name are HTTP policies , Browser Isolation , and device posture .

 organization